top of page

 Cameras need to be kept:

-• In Correct Position to give all round vision
+• in the correct position to give all round vision

-Most other aerostat designs subject their cameras to be dangled on the ends of loose lines hanging below the aerostat.
-This is not good enough, especially in the high winds, because loose lines cannot keep payload steady enough.
-Unsteady cameras give very poor performance and may well upset the flight of the aerostat.
+Most other aerostat designs subject their cameras to being dangled on the ends of loose lines hanging below the aerostat.
+This is not good enough, especially in high winds, because loose lines cannot keep payload steady enough.
+Unsteady cameras give very poor performance and may upset the flight of the aerostat.

 Cameras need to be kept steady whilst also having a good field of view below the Helikite.
-Also, the camera must not interfere with the safe ground-handling of the aerostat.
+They must also not interfere with the safe ground handling of the aerostat.

-So Allsopp Helikites Ltd has designed a revolutionary new solid and reliable airborne camera attachment system for still and video cameras.
+revolutionary new, solid and reliable airborne camera attachment system for still and video cameras.
 Cameras are not left dangling in the air, but instead are bolted firmly to a strong monopod on the stiffened keel.
-A superb “Steady-Cam” Damped Pendulum Mount can be attached to the monopod to keep cameras automatically in line with the horizon.
-These camera attachment systems allow the camera a 360 degree view of the ground whilst not compromising the steady flight of the Helikite, even in high winds.
+An excellent ‘Steady-Cam’ Damped Pendulum Mount can be attached to the monopod to keep cameras automatically in line with the horizon.
+These camera attachment systems allow the camera a 360-degree view of the ground whilst not compromising the steady flight of the Helikite, even in high winds.
 Ground handling is safe, and expensive cameras are protected from the ground during launch and recovery.

 For more information, visit www.easyaerialphotography.com